 - If you are looking for a lively sports bar, Fany & Mary offers both indoor and outdoor television sets and it is a favorite among the locals.

 - If you want spectacular views of the city, head up to Skyscraper for a coffee or a cocktail at sunset and soak it all in.
+There’s no doubt that Ljubljana is one of the most beautiful places in Europe.

 Serving up classic Slovenian dishes as well as favorites from all over the world, the food scene in Ljubljana is sure to satisfy every tourist.
 Bring your appetite because with this many mouth-watering options, you’re going to want to try everything this city has to offer!